alastair-mcdonald/aurelia-mvc5-skeleton/README.md

 ## Project Creation Steps
-The steps used to create the skeleton were
+The essential steps used to create the skeleton were:

 1. Create a new MVC5 project
 2. Copy the Aurelia Typescript skeleton into the root of the project